senpai80085/quantum-ai-vault/README.md

 # Quantum-Safe Password Generator

 ## Overview
-The **Quantum-Safe Password Generator** is an AI-powered, post-quantum secure password manager prototype.
+The **Quantum-Safe Password Generator** is an AI-powered, post-quantum secure password manager prototype for MVP hackathon by GDG.
 It is designed to generate and protect user credentials against **future quantum computer attacks** while keeping the UI simple and accessible.

 This project was built with: